 In the Friend’s Newsletter, The Fringed Gentian™ editor Betty Bridgman announced that there would a celebration of the 80th Anniversary of the Garden on June 13th, with Garden tours conducted and a volunteer reception hosted by the Friends at the Martha Crone Shelter.

-The 80th Anniversary of the Garden was held on June 13th, with Garden tours conducted and a volunteer reception hosted by the Friends at the Martha Crone Shelter and the Garden naturalists conducted tours.
+The 80th Anniversary of the Garden was held on June 13th, with Garden tours conducted by the Garden naturalists and a volunteer reception hosted by the Friends at the Martha Crone Shelter.
 WCCO Radio and Mpls-St. Paul Magazine chose the Eloise Butler Wildflower Garden as one of their "Summer Pleasures" days and the date was set to be August 17th.
-The Minnesota Horticulturalist in the June issue printed a story on Eloise Butler's efforts to establish the Garden.
+The Minnesota Horticulturalist in the June issue printed a story by Mary McGuire Lerman on Eloise Butler's efforts to establish the Garden.
 (PDF copy of article)

 After the dry weather of April rains had returned by mid-May, but not any large amounts; June was light also but from mid-July to mid-August there was a deluge.
 July 1987 was the wettest calendar month in local history with 17.90 inches of rain, which included one storm that dropped over 8 inches on the Garden and knocked out the phone service.

 Gardener Cary George added plants to the Garden that included

 Wild Blue Phlox, Butterfly Milkweed, Blue Flag, Large flowered Penstemon, Sweet Flag, Bottlebrush Grass, Pagoda Dogwood, Arrowwood Viburnum (Viburnum dentatum)

 The following were noted as new to the Garden but two have been Eloise Butler introductions.